 - Brief proposal outlining the purpose and significance of the research and topic for the symposium (2-3) pages

 - Curriculum Vitae of the PI

 This fellowship honors Dr. John P. Wyatt, M.D., who was director of the University of Kentucky Tobacco and Health Research Institute from 1974 until January 1980.
 Dr. Wyatt was a pathologist who received his M.D. from the University of Manitoba in 1938 and completed his medical training on a fellowship at Harvard Medical School.
-Before coming to UK in 1974, he was professor and head of the departments of pathology at St. Louis University where he was involved in black lung research and at the University of Manitoba.
+Before coming to UK in 1974, he was professor and head of the departments of pathology at the University of Manitoba and St. Louis University where he was involved in black lung research.
 Dr. Wyatt was a pulmonary diseases researcher who published over 100 articles covering viruses and diverse lung injuries.
 The John P. Wyatt, M.D.
 Traveling Fellowship is awarded biennially.

 Erin N. Haynes, Chair, Department of Epidemiology & Department of Preventive Medicine and Environmental Health is organizing a virtual symposium to be held on Earth Day, April 22 2021.
 Howard Frumkin, Professor Emeritus of the University of Washington School of Public Health will present the keynote address entitled "Planetary Health: Human Well-Being on a Fast-Changing Planet”.
 Register now